PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Note a texture could be represented by an image key, a sprite-sheet frame key or a texture atlas frame key.

-The objects created by dropping an asset in the scene are simple sprites, direct instances of ``Phaser.Sprite``.
-In the next sections, we explain how to create specialized sprites like buttons and tiles.
+The type of object created by dropping an asset in the scene depends on the type of the asset.
+If you drop a texture (image, atlas frame or spritesheet frame), it creates a simple sprite, a direct instance of ``Phaser.Sprite``.
+If you drop a bitmap font, a bitmap text (``Phaser.BitmapText``) object is created, and if you drop a tilemap asset, a ``Phaser.Tilemap`` object is created.
+There are different types of sprites (like tile sprites or buttons) that can be created with a texture, in the next sections, we explain how to create them.

 From the Assets view, you can add prefabs too.
 Look for the **Sprites** and **Group** sections of that window.
 When the prefab is dropped into the scene then a prefab instance is created.
 This is how looks a code compiled from a State scene that contains prefab instances.
 Note the difference between to add a sprite from a texture (``bg``) and a sprite from a prefab (``Tree``):